What clogs pores? Avoid common mistakes 🚨

 Sebum: friend or foe of the skin?

-Sebum, the oily substance produced by our sebaceous glands, is a natural skin protector .
-However, when it's produced in excess, it can mix with impurities and dead skin cells, creating blockages that clog pores.
-You've probably noticed that excess sebum can be responsible for blackheads, blemishes, and the appearance of acne.
+Sebum, the oily substance produced by our sebaceous glands, is a natural protector of the skin.
+However, when produced in excess, it can mix with impurities and dead skin cells, creating blockages that clog pores.
+You've probably noticed: excess sebum can be responsible for blackheads, blemishes, and acne breakouts.

-So why does your skin produce so much sebum?
+So why does skin produce so much sebum?
 Several factors come into play, including genetics, hormones, and sometimes even your diet .
-If you have oily or combination skin, you're more likely to suffer from clogged pores due to this excess production.
+If you have oily or combination skin, you're more likely to suffer from clogged pores due to this excessive production.

 How to limit sebum production?

-To avoid excess sebum production, it's important to maintain a balance in your skincare routine.
-Use cleansing products that are suited to your skin type , such as a foaming cleanser or a cleansing oil that won't disrupt the skin barrier.
-If you have oily skin, gently exfoliating once a week can help rid your skin of accumulated impurities.
+To avoid excessive sebum production, it's important to maintain a balance in your skincare routine.
+Use cleansers suited to your skin type , such as a foaming cleansing gel or a cleansing oil that won't disrupt the skin barrier.
+If you have oily skin, a gentle scrub once a week can help remove accumulated impurities.

 A good hydrating serum like SKIN1004's Madagascar Centella Poremizing Fresh Ampoule can also regulate sebum production while maintaining your skin's moisture.
-But be careful, not moisturizing your skin can, paradoxically, make the situation worse !
+But be careful, not moisturizing your skin can, paradoxically, worsen the situation !

 Dead cells: the invisible culprits 😲